Advise Me

 • Put them in the driver’s seat.
 Your loved one knows what they can manage — let them decide if they can participate in activities.
 And provide alternatives.
 If they feel like the family birthday celebration will be too overwhelming, ask if they would like you to come by afterward to share photos and a slice of cake.

 • Keep supporting them after cancer treatments are over.
-Your friend or family member may still need your help after they finish treatment.
+Your friend or family member may still need physical or emotional support after they finish treatment.
 Don’t assume they are ready to tackle all their responsibilities right away.

 • Remember the caregiver.
 The person who has the most responsibility for caring for the person with cancer needs your support, too.
 “They are often overlooked,” Dr. Imburgia said.